Navid-gh/Chat-app/README.md

-Getting Started with creating an React App with vite This project was bootstrapped with vite.
+Getting Started with creating a React App with vite This project was bootstrapped with Vite.

 Available Scripts
 In the project directory, you can run:

 npm run dev
-Runs the app in the development mode.
+It runs the app in the development mode.

 The page will reload when you make changes.
 You may also see any lint errors in the console.